ai4life-opencalls/oc_1_project_3/README.md

 #### SAM prediction

-Here, we simply draw rectangles or points to predict directly with SAM the masks for the structures we wish to exclude.
-Use the plugin `Plugins > napari-labeling-SAM-tools > SAM Prompt Segmentation Widget` to draw rectangles around the structure of interest, or points inside them, and predict masks.
+Here, we simply draw rectangles or points to predict directly with SAM.
+Use the plugin `Plugins > napari-labeling-SAM-tools > SAM...`

-At the end, export the segmentation to tiff (select layer, then `File > Save selected layers` and give it an extension, e.g. tiff)

 #### Correcting the masks for the pipeline

-2. Use the script `scripts > 2b_correct_SAM_masks.ijm` to fix the masks exported from napari
+Run the `scripts > 2b_correct_SAM_masks.ijm` and select the stack of masks you exported from napari.
-3. Rename the individual files created by the script so that they match the raw files name.

 ### 2c - Painting with Labkit